-- (1) To each of its Consultants, Subcontractors, and Suppliers, not later than seven (7) days after receipt of amounts paid to the A/E by the University, the proportionate share of the total payment, including any interest, received from the University attributable to the Work performed by Consultants and Subcontractors and materials furnished by Suppliers. - (2) In the case of bona fide disputes or where the A/E has some other justifiable reason to delay payment, not later than seven (7) days after receipt of amounts paid to the A/E by the University, the A/E shall notify the University and the Consultant, Subcontractor or Supplier, in writing, of his intention to withhold all or a part of the Consultant, Subcontractor or Supplier's payment with the reason for nonpayment.
+- (1) To each of its Consultants, Subcontractors and Suppliers, not later than seven (7) days after receipt of amounts paid to the A/E by the University, the proportionate share of the total payment, including any interest, received from the University attributable to the Work performed by Consultants and Subcontractors and materials furnished by Suppliers less a retainage of not more than five percent (5%), said retainage being the same money, not additional money, retained by the University from the payment to the A/E. - (2) In the case of bona fide disputes or where the A/E has some other justifiable reason to delay payment, not later than seven (7) days after receipt of amounts paid to the A/E by the University, the A/E shall notify the University and the Consultant, Subcontractor or Supplier, in writing, of his intention to withhold all or a part of the Consultant, Subcontractor or Supplier's payment with the reason for nonpayment.
 The A/E shall make timely payments of those portions of the payment not in dispute. - (3) The A/E shall pay interest to the Consultants, Subcontractors or Suppliers on all amounts owed by the A/E that remain unpaid after seven (7) days following receipt by the A/E of payment from the University for Work performed by the Consultants, Subcontractors or materials furnished by Suppliers under the Contract, except for amounts withheld as allowed in subsection (2) of this Section.
 Unless otherwise provided under the terms of this Contract, interest shall accrue at the rate of one percent (1%) per month.